-The best candidates for facelift surgery are in good health and do not smoke or use nicotine products.
-They typically want to take 5 to 10 years off of their appearance by restoring some of the following characteristics:
+Ideal candidates for facelift surgery are in good overall health and do not smoke or use nicotine products.
+Women and men typically choose this procedure to take years off their appearance by:

-- A sleeker, more defined chin and jaw
+Reducing jowls for a more angular and defined chin and jaw

 Dr. Todd Hobgood

 Dr. Hobgood combines his down-to-earth, personable demeanor with an artistic eye and technical expertise honed through thousands of surgeries, including more than 1,000 facelifts.
 He's recognized nationally for his leadership and has been honored by the American Academy of Facial Plastic and Reconstructive Surgery for his ongoing commitment to quality.

 Facelift surgery involves many different techniques to rejuvenate the face.
 Dr. Hobgood encourages patients to keep an open mind when considering their facelift options because the type that works well for a friend may not produce the best result for them.

 As a facelift specialist, Dr. Hobgood assesses your unique facial structure, the quality of your skin, and other factors when selecting a facelift technique that will work best for you.
 The most common facelift techniques used by Dr. Hobgood include: